KapilanoDEV/IIB_ACEDocumentation/docs/esql.md

 ..with subscript code, where in order to find the [n+1]'th entry when using indices, Broker must navigate to [1], [2], [3],....[n] and then to [n+1].
-Using subscripts is regarded as a performance no no. Imagine you had 10,000 Order.
+Using subscripts is regarded as a performance no no. Imagine you had 10,000 Orders.
 This would result in each and every iteration of the loop walking down the tree over the InputRoot, MRM, ns:Data Nodes and then across the .ns:Order until it found the id and ns:Row.sRow sibling nodes.
 This means by the time we get round to